 Grammar Lessons & Help

 We get it.
 Sometimes grammar just doesn't come naturally.
 There are a ton of rules to remember, and on top of the rules, there are exceptions to those rules!
 We created this section to help you sort out what's what - everything from types of sentences to whether you should use which or that.
 If you're looking for more basic definitions of the parts of speech, like the definitions of adjectives or adverbs, you can find those in our ESL help section.
+Our English tutors are also standing by to give you one-on-one assistance.

 Direct objects directly receive the action of the verb in a sentence, while indirect objects indirectly receive the action of the verb.
 Need it broken down further?
 Read this lesson so you won't be confused again.